medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 For any fields to send to OpenMRS, first find or create matching concepts in OpenMRS.
 Then, using the appropriate codes, configure an outbound push as described in the [CHT FHIR config documentation]({{< ref "building/guides/interoperability/cht_config#outbound-reports" >}}).

-In OpenMRS, all form submissions are represented as `Home Visit` Encounter types, with a `Visit Note` Encounter.
+In OpenMRS, all form submissions are represented as `Home Visit` encounter types, with a `Visit Note` encounter.
-Any fields in the outbound push config are converted to FHIR Observations, which are linked to the `Visit Note`.
+Any fields in the outbound push config are converted to FHIR observations, which are linked to the `Visit Note`.

-After setting up the putbound push, test that it works in the test environment by cerating a patient in the CHT.
+After setting up the putbound push, test that it works in the test environment by submitting a report to the form in the CHT application.
 Log in to OpenHIM and view the transaction log.
 You should see:
-1. a request from CHT to the CHT Mediator
+1. A request from the CHT application to the CHT Mediator, containing all the fields from the form that were mapped to concepts.
     ![](cht-post-encounter.png)
     ```json
     {